lkachury/School_District_Analysis/README.md

 Percentage of students who passed reading
 Overall passing percentage
 We'll find this information and visualize the data with a table like the following:

+In order to get all of this data organized in one table, we'll need to merge the two DataFrames and perform analysis on the single, merged DataFrame.
+Although we'll be merging the DataFrames, it may be more efficient to use either school_data_df or student_data_df when performing certain calculations.